InsightDataScience/aws-ops-insight/README.md

 AWS uses software-defined network to offer a small network that is secure from others called a Virtual Private Cloud (VPC).
 We'll use Terraform to set up a simple and small "sandbox VPC" where you can build your infrastructure safely.

-Move into the `terraform` directory of the repo you cloned:
+Move into the `terraform/networking` directory of the repo you cloned:

-    cd terraform
+    cd terraform/networking

 Then initialize Terraform and apply the configuration we've set up in the `.tf` files within that directory:

     terraform init
     terraform apply

-Terraform will show you it's plan to create, modify, or destroy resources to get to the correct configuration you specified.
+Terraform will ask your name (enter whatever you want), show you it's plan to create, modify, or destroy resources to get to the correct configuration you specified.
 After saying `yes` to the prompt, and waiting a few moments, you should see a successful message like this:

     Apply complete!
 Resources: 15 added, 0 changed, 0 destroyed.